 - Spend a day outside on Sentosa

-The perfect weekend staycation spot, Sentosa offers tons of things to do from the rides at Universal Studios, to watery fun at Port of Lost Wonder, the magnificent S.E.A Aquarium, historical Fort Siloso or just hanging out by the beach.
-Check out our fave family friendly eating spots at Sentosa if you plan on spending the day here.
+The perfect weekend staycation spot, Sentosa offers tons of things to do from the rides at Universal Studios, to the magnificent S.E.A Aquarium, historical Fort Siloso or just hanging out by the beach.
+Check out our fave kid-friendly restaurants on Sentosa if you plan on spending the day here.

 - Fine dining restaurants